Elvis Andrus Player Props: White Sox vs. Angels

-Elvis Andrus -- with a slugging percentage of .353 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Shohei Ohtani on the hill, on June 27 at 9:38 PM ET.
+Elvis Andrus -- with a slugging percentage of .353 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Jaime Barria on the hill, on June 28 at 9:38 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Angels.
+In his most recent game he had a hitless performance (0-for-3) against the Angels.

 Elvis Andrus Game Info & Props vs. the Angels